top of page

 Cofan historical and ancestral values, practices, and identities

-The Cofan Education Project is a transformative initiative focused on preserving and transmitting the rich cultural heritage of the Cofan people in [Amazonian Ecuador and Colombia.
-This project addresses the urgent need to [empower Indigenous communities] by strengthening their ability to protect their culture, territory, and biodiversity.
+The Cofan Education Project is an initiative focused on preserving and transmitting the cultural heritage of the Cofan people in Amazonian Ecuador.
+The project seeks to support Indigenous communities by strengthening their ability to protect their culture, territory, and biodiversity.

-Central to the project is FAI's vision of using a simplified mechanism known as the “3, 6, & 9 Triune,” which involves three key components: “integrative guidance” as a basic information orientation, “interactive enabler” as an exchange between entities, and “encompassing unifier” as the impact of uniting these elements.
-This framework can be applied to a wide range of global issues, particularly in the realm of cultural preservation, Indigenous education, and environmental sustainability.
+Central to the project is FAI's vision of using a simplified mechanism known as the “3, 6, & 9 Triune,” which involves three key components: integrative guidance, interactive enabler, and encompassing unifier.
+This framework is applied to issues including cultural preservation, Indigenous education, and environmental sustainability.

-FAI’s first effort in this direction focuses on the Cofan Indigenous people.
-This challenge takes on global urgency since Indigenous Peoples are stewards of over 70% of the world’s natural areas, representing one of the largest carbon sinks in dealing with climate change and ecosystem protection.
-Since 2021, Oliver and Claire Nicklin, on behalf of FAI, have worked with Cofan leaders and educators Amelia Quenama, Gissela Yumbo, and Emmy Mosburg Borman to create an innovative cultural transmission and education program.
-The curriculum includes subjects such as medicinal and food plants, the A’ingae language, traditional hunting, fishing, crafts, building techniques, and cooking methods.
+Since 2021, Oliver and Claire Nicklin, on behalf of the First Analysis Institute of Integrative Studies (FAI), have worked with Cofan leaders and educators Amelia Quenama, Gissela Yumbo, and Emmy Mosburg Borman to develop a cultural transmission and education program rooted in community knowledge and teaching traditions.
+The curriculum includes subjects such as medicinal and food plants, the A’ingae language, traditional hunting and fishing practices, crafts, building techniques, and cooking methods.

-This program aims to preserve and teach Cofan traditions in a manner that honors both traditional knowledge and modern educational practices.
-Working alongside community experts, the team has documented over 100 medicinal plants, along with traditional techniques, foods, crafts, and daily practices of the Cofan people.
-This valuable information is being compiled into a comprehensive Cofan Encyclopedia, a living record designed to safeguard and share this cultural heritage among current and future generations.
-The encyclopedia forms a foundation for long-term digital preservation and intercultural learning about Indigenous Amazonian knowledge systems..
+Working alongside community experts, the project team has documented over 100 medicinal plants, along with traditional techniques, foods, crafts, and daily practices of the Cofan people.
+This information is being compiled into the Cofan Encyclopedia, a growing record designed to safeguard and share cultural knowledge among current and future generations.

 Cofan Education Project: